MicrosoftDocs/cpp-docs/docs/mfc/reference/crendertarget-class.md

 The size and position of the clipping area, in device-independent pixels.

 *mode*<br/>
-The antialiasing mode that is used to draw the edges of clip rects that have subpixel boundaries, and to blend the clip with the scene contents.
+The antialiasing mode that is used to draw the edges of clip rectangles that have subpixel boundaries, and to blend the clip with the scene contents.
 The blending is performed once when the PopAxisAlignedClip method is called, and does not apply to each primitive within the layer.

 ##  <a name="pushlayer"></a>  CRenderTarget::PushLayer